 Despite being considered by some football fans “the other side of Turin”, Torino FC (also called “Toro”) is one of the most glorious Italian clubs.

 Founded in 1906, Toro won 7 “Scudetti” (Italian Serie A titles) and 5 Coppe Italia but unfortunately, it is known mainly for the misfortunes that characterized its history: the Superga tragedy and the death of Gigi Meroni.
 On 4th May 1949 an air crash on the Superga hill near Turin killed all the members of “Grande Torino”, a team that won 5 Scudetti in a row and provided 10 players to the Nazionale (the Italian National team) starting eleven for a 1947 Italy – Hungary match.
 Moreover on 15th October 1967 Gigi Meroni, the Toro right winger considered one of the most talented Italian players in the 60s, died at the age of 24 after being hit by a car while he was crossing a road.
 Furthermore, in 1992, just when they made to a UEFA Cup against Ajax, the club had to face a big financial crisis that lasted until 2005 ending with a bankruptcy that forced the club to re-start from scratch.
+It is not known if they used a lawyer similar to a bankruptcy attorney San Diego, but they may have filed a Chapter 11 to try and save some financial value.

 Few people know that Torino FC is one of the first Italian clubs that, since the end of 1920s, has set up an academy for young players called “Balon boys” in honour of Adolfo Baloncieri, the most important player of the team.
 The Granata (another nickname of the club, due to the shade of red of the team’s shirts) hold the Italian record for titles won in the two most relevant youth championships: 9 scudetti “Primavera” (Under 19 category) and 10 scudetti “Berretti” (Under 18 category).
 Filadelfia stadium, theatre of the Grande Torino victories, became the center where young players were trained and after this place they were also named “Filadelfia’s sons”.
 The academy’s importance was evident in a match against Fiorentina during the 1981/82 Serie A campaign: all players lined up by Torino FC, except the goalkeeper, were “Filadelfia’s sons”, namely 10 players in the starting eleven plus the 2 substitutes all came from the club’s youth sector.